jaanga/jaanga.github.io/outer-space/readme.md

 _The following sections are very much a work in progress.
 Text is in the process of being culled from a variety of sources and needs much editing.
-Eventually the following work will be split into several files._
+Eventually the following work will be removed from this page and split into several files._

 _Hey!
 Enough with the scrolling.
 Go back up and play with some stuff._